thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary-somehow.md

                                              +---------+
 ~~~

-Specifically in the case of AI company, the attester/issuer can be the AI company, the Reverse proxy/origin, or even a new third party that provides valuable insights.
+In the case of AI company, the attester/issuer can be the AI company, the Reverse proxy, the origin, or even a new third party that provides valuable signals.

-From an origin perspective, it's interesting to identify the company, rate limit individual users, and identify them if needed.
+From an origin perspective, it's interesting to identify the company, rate limit individual users, and authorize them if needed.

 # Security goals and threat model

 The security model includes several actors: credential issuers, attesters, clients (bots or agents), reverse proxies, and origin servers.
 The primary goals are to prevent impersonation, allow for credential revocation, support delegation and rotation, and maintain trust boundaries.
-Mechanisms must be resilient to replay attacks and Sybil attacks, and should ensure that credential issuance is auditable and accountable.

-> TODO: consider adding deployment models

 ## Public vs private presentation